jenkinsci/opentelemetry-plugin/docs/DASHBOARDS.md

 # Dashboards

-CICD dashboards to be imported.
+CI/CD dashboards to be imported.

 ## Elastic